victoriaklin/506-project/README.md

 These visualizations will provide insights into the accuracy and reliability of the Terrier Transit app, highlighting patterns in arrival delays and enabling us to quantify discrepancies between predicted and actual wait times.
 ![image](https://github.com/user-attachments/assets/6a3dd499-ca30-4486-b67c-bf017709798c)

+This histogram shows the distribution of delays for the 1BU bus.
+The x-axis represents the delay time in minutes, and the y-axis shows the frequency of arrivals for each delay range.
+The peak near 0 indicates that 1BU buses are generally on time, with most arrivals clustered around zero delay.
+This means the 1BU bus has a reliable schedule with minimal deviations.
+A slight skew to the right shows that when delays do occur, they tend to be positive (late arrivals), but these are infrequent.

 ![image](https://github.com/user-attachments/assets/badca230-e53d-44b6-b83c-011a937c239f)

+It has multiple peaks spread across the x-axis, suggesting more erratic arrival pattern.
+The lack of a dominant peak around zero delay indicates lower reliability compared to 1BU.
+This suggests external factors may influence their punctuality more heavily.

 ![image](https://github.com/user-attachments/assets/238d0f85-0c3b-4bbb-8b5e-c97f8df0398c)

 ![image](https://github.com/user-attachments/assets/398165d4-bb15-48f4-8458-4159598d2675)
 ![image](https://github.com/user-attachments/assets/3e5563c1-77f5-48b5-8383-e90ffb4ebb14)